koskenni/beta/betaref.md

 rules.
 There are no newline marks in the input text, but it is possible to produce them by means of rewriting rules.
-For this purpose, the percent character (%) has been reserved, and the exceptional characters are produced as combinations of two characters:
+For this purpose, the percent character (%) has been reserved, and the exceptional characters are produced as combinations of two characters (both when defining the character sets and in the X and Y parts of rules):

 - `%n` newline